"

 3. Physical issues: in some cases, a dog might have a health issue that makes it hard for them to release gas normally, leading to a buildup.

 All in all, When the stomach gets filled with too much air or fluid, it’s like the balloon getting over-inflated.
-This over-inflation is what we call gastric distension.
+This over-inflation is what we call gastric distention.
 The stomach stretches out more than usual, and it can become very uncomfortable for the dog, just like how you might feel if you ate way too much at once.

 Summary